The FIRST website to track and expose Bad Boosters, Lyme Disease Lies, Mercury Madness, Parvo Prism, Rabies Reactions, and Vaccinosis.

 Before you rush to get parvo boosters for your pets, hoping that will somehow protect your dog from canine circovirus, consider this.
 Pig farmers were relieved when Fort Dodge Animal Health “launched the first USDA approved vaccine in 2006, containing an inactivated virus.”
 Now pigs are affected by the porcine circovirus.

-For more information on laboratory-created viruses, have a chat with medical "fiction" author Dr. Robin Cook… or you could explore Lyme Disease History - Plum Island Government Research.
-If you're in a hurry, click ii Instant Information on 30+ Vaccine Induced Diseases
+For more information on laboratory-created viruses, have a chat with medical "fiction" author Dr. Robin Cook… or you could explore Plum Island Lyme Disease Government Research.
+And see ii 30+ Vaccine Induced Diseases